Affirmative Action in Employment

 Notice of Non-Discrimination and Equal Opportunity Statement

-The University does not discriminate on the basis of age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family and genetic information, in its programs and activities as required by Title IX of the Education Amendments of 1972, the Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination Act of 1975, the Governor’s Executive Order Number One (2014), and other applicable statutes and University policies.
+The University does not discriminate on the basis of age, color, disability, gender identity or expression, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family and genetic information, in its programs and activities as required by Title IX of the Education Amendments of 1972, the Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination Act of 1975, the Governor’s Executive Order Number One (2014), and other applicable statutes and University policies.
 The University prohibits sexual and gender-based harassment, including sexual assault, and other forms of inter-personal violence.
 You can read the full statement at Notice of Non-Discrimination and Equal Opportunity.

 The Office for Equal Opportunity and Civil Rights requests that the Notice of Non-Discrimination and Equal Opportunity be printed in University catalogs, all recruiting materials (student and personnel), program brochures, and other "official" publications from the University, such as annual reports.
 It can be set in a smaller typeface and is usually positioned on an inside front or back cover or in the first few pages of a publication.